Latvian Memorial Park in the Catskills

 The Latvian Memorial Park is a Latvian Cemetery in the Catskills - a final resting place and memorial.
 It was established by the Latvian Disabled Veterans Association in the 1960os.
 The cemetery has urn spaces in niches (3 sections), in-ground urn spaces (1 section) and burial plots (limited selection of burial plots).

 Organized burial ceremonies take place twice a year: at the end of May (Memorial Day weekend) and in October (Columbus Day weekend).
-The spring ceremony took place Sunday, May 25, 2014.
-The fall ceremony will take place Sunday October 12, 2014.
-The next spring ceremony will be on Sunday, May 24, 2015 (Memorial Day weekend).
+The spring ceremony took place Sunday, May 29, 2016.
+The next (fall) ceremony will take place Sunday, October 9, 2016.
+The next spring ceremony will be on Sunday, May 28, 2016.
 Ceremonies are led by Dean Olgerts Sniedze.
 Everyone is welcome!

 (events take place at the Latvian Memorial Park, 414 Bloomer Road, Tannersville, NY 12485)

-October 11, at dusk - candlelight service (candles available for purchase or bring your own)
+October 8, at dusk - candlelight service (candles available for donation or bring your own!)

 The urn blessing ceremony will take place rain or shine; as a precaution, please bring rain gear!
 In the event of a severe downpour, we will wait until it passes and then resume the ceremony.